railwayapp/docs/src/pages/getting-started.md

 ### Install and Link the CLI

-Before we begin, clone the repo you created locally on your machine.
+Clone the repo you created locally on your machine.
 (Tip: you can navigate directly to the Project's repo from the deployment pane.)

 The Railway CLI allows you to connect your code to your infrastructure.